rspamd/rspamd.com/doc/modules/rbl.md

 ## Use of URL redirectors

-SURBL module is designed to work with [url_redirector module](./url_redirector.html) which can help to resolve some known redirectors and extract the real URL to check with this module.
-Please refer to the module's documentation about how to work with it.
-SURBL module will automatically use that results.
+The SURBL module is designed to work in conjunction with the [url_redirector module](./url_redirector.html) which is capable of resolving known redirectors and extracting the actual URL for the SURBL module to check.
+You can refer to the url_redirector module's documentation for more information on how to use it.
+Once the url_redirector module has resolved the actual URL, the SURBL module will automatically use the results to perform its checks.

 ## Selectors